LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Introduction

-Second, we introduce a new method, LSHBloom, that improves significantly on the state of the art in terms of the computational costs required to achieve a desired level of deduplication performance.
-The key insight here is that the process that MinHashLSH employs to find matches between MinHash signatures can be approximated, with a modest and controllable loss of accuracy, by using Bloom filters.
-This use of Bloom filters enables LSHBloom to run almost three times faster than MinHashLSH by interfacing with inexpensive bit arrays rather than inserting and querying against the comparatively slow tree data structures that comprise the traditional LSHIndex.
-Most importantly, this use of Bloom filters means that LSHBloom requires just 0.6\% of the disk space consumed by the traditional MinHashLSH index to deduplicate peS2o~\cite{peS2o}, a dataset of 39 million documents.
-We demonstrate that this space advantage remains as the number of documents increases and makes it feasible for LSHBloom to process several billion documents with space savings of 54$\times$ relative to MinHashLSH without sacrificing deduplication quality.
+To address these shortcomings, we introduce a new method, LSHBloom, which significantly improves upon the state-of-the-art in terms of the computational costs required to achieve a desired level of deduplication performance.
+The key insight here is that the process that MinHashLSH employs to find matches between documents can be approximated, with a modest and analytically \textit{bound-able} loss of accuracy by using Bloom filters.
+This use of Bloom filters enables LSHBloom to achieve $12\times$ higher throughput than MinHashLSH by interfacing with inexpensive bit arrays rather than inserting and querying against a comparatively slow tree or hashmap-based LSHIndex.
+Most importantly, this use of Bloom filters means that LSHBloom requires 18$\times$ less disk space than MinHashLSH to deduplicate peS2o~\cite{peS2o}.
+We demonstrate that this space advantage remains as the number of documents increases and makes it feasible for LSHBloom to process several billion documents with significant space savings without sacrificing deduplication quality.
+Some researchers have experimented with using both MinHashLSH and Bloom filters to perform deduplication.
+For instance, the RefinedWeb~\cite{penedo2023refinedweb}, RedPajama~\cite{together2023redpajama}, and Gopher~\cite{rae2021scaling} datasets utilize Bloom filters for exact matching before finding near-duplicates using MinHashLSH (i.e., they use these techniques in \textit{conjunction}).
+By contrast, LSHBloom \textit{replaces} the traditional tree or hashmap-based index for near-duplicate detection in MinHashLSH with a space-efficient index comprised of Bloom filters that is co-designed with modern supercomputing hardware to enhance throughput.